 - Frequently other things are going on, so make sure you’re being diligent in addressing them to give the patient the best opportunity to maximize their gas exchange (treat the fever, administer blood products, etc.)

-Prevent aspiration pneumonia in patients who cannot maintain their own airway
+Prevent aspiration pneumonia in patients who cannot maintain their airway

 Assess ability to swallow safely post-intubation

 - Vocal cords may be irritated and have edema if a patient has been intubated and if give oral intake too quickly too early, patients can easily aspirate.
-Many facilities require patients to wait 12-24 hrs post intubation to resume regular oral intake as well as a swallow evaluation.
+Many facilities require patients to wait for 12-24 hrs post-intubation to resume regular oral intake as well as a swallow evaluation.